zhudelong/ocr-rcnn-v2/README.md

       sudo pip tensorflow-1.12.1-cp27-cp27mu-linux_aarch64.whl
       ```

-3. Run the python code as in x86_64 platform.
+3. Run the python code in TX2 platform.

-    The model can be converted to tensorrt engine for faster inference.
-We are working on migrating the model from JetPack3.3 to 4.2.
+    1. ``python inference_tx2.py`` (~0.7s per image, without optimization)
+    2. The model can be converted to tensorrt engine for faster inference.
 If you are interested in converting the model by yourself, please check [here](https://jkjung-avt.github.io/tf-trt-models/)

 ### Demonstrations